Fayetteville Policies and Procedures 511.0

 Students pursing an Undergraduate career will also be classified by undergraduate program.
-The undergraduate programs of Education and Health Professions plan of Nursing and the undergraduate program of Architecture have specific tuition rates, all other undergraduate programs are the Undergraduate tuition rate.
-Similar to career, although a student may be concurrently enrolled in multiple undergraduate programs, the Office of the Registrar will assign each student only one primary undergraduate program for tuition billing purposes based on the order of magnitude by the cost of tuition per credit hour.
+For rates related to specific undergraduate programs, see the tuition rates approved by the Board of Trustees for the academic period in the chart below.
+Although a student may be concurrently enrolled in multiple undergraduate programs, the Student Information System is programmed to automatically assign each student only one primary undergraduate program for tuition billing purposes based on the highest applicable order of magnitude by the cost of tuition per credit hour.

 Base tuition is assessed per credit hour of enrollment unless otherwise specified.
-Students enrolled in Fayetteville campus courses, off-campus courses offered at the Rogers location, the online degree program of Agricultural & Food Law LL.M., or any combination of these concurrently with online classes are charged base tuition per billing career and program plus non-resident tuition as determined by the student’s residency status for tuition billing purposes.
+Students enrolled in Fayetteville campus courses, off-campus courses offered at the Rogers location, or any combination of these concurrently with online classes are charged base tuition per billing career and program plus non-resident tuition as determined by the student’s residency status for tuition billing purposes.
 A survey tool for tuition and fee estimation is available at the Treasurer's Office website.
 Students studying exclusively online are charged the base tuition rate per billing career and program.
 Email email@example.com to confirm the costs associated with a specific online course and section.

 Tuition rates approved by the Board of Trustees for the academic period are listed below.

 Fees below reflect those approved for the 2017-18 academic year.